 2019 AIA Baltimore/BAF Spring Lecture Series

 The 41st Spring Lecture Series took the theme “Edge: Harbor and City.”
 Local practitioners and globally recognized designers and scholars addressed “the edge”—where the land meets the water—from a variety of perspectives: health and ecology, resiliency in the face of climate change, and social equity.
 Inspired by the theme, AIA Baltimore organized a design competition with the architecture journal T3XTURE to envision the future of Baltimore’s waterfront.
 Multi-disciplinary teams of local architects, landscape architects, and planners submitted designs addressing a variety of waterfront challenges including health and ecology, resiliency in the face of rising sea levels and powerful storms, and social equity.
 The entries were included as part of a traveling exhibit making stops at the Architects Bookstore, Baltimore Visitor Center, and the Baltimore Museum of Industry.

 Future Architects Resources (FAR)/Kids in Design

-The committee honored four projects with 2018 FAR Scholarship Awards, providing scholarships to talented community college, undergraduate, and graduate students pursuing architecture degrees.
-2018 marked the fifth year of the program.
+The committee gave four FAR Scholarship Awards to community college and graduate students pursuing architecture degrees.
+2019 marked the sixth year of the program.

 Fellows Leadership Dinner